When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Now that we’ve covered the basics, it’s time to look at the best websites for contractor leads.
 Let’s jump in!

+You probably knew we were going to start here.
 Every contractor I talk to who uses Google Local Services says they get the majority of their paid leads through the service.
 It’s really become the default in pay-to-play leads.

 What’s your experience with Local Services?
 Leave a comment and let me know!

-What makes Google Local Services different
+What makes Local Services different

-These days, Google Local Services is the gold standard of lead volume – you won’t find another service that has access to more local service leads.
+These days, Local Services is the gold standard of lead volume – you won’t find another service that has access to more local service leads.

 Also, Google has the strictest screening process of any contractor lead website.
-Google Local Services requires you to pass their tests in order to get their “Google Guaranteed” badge, including background checks for every service tech.
+Local Services requires you to pass their tests in order to get their “Google Guaranteed” badge, including background checks for every service tech.

 All this adds up to put Local Services at the top of my list.